stream-labs/frontend-assignment/README.md

 This assignment is a good reflection of your day-to-day at Streamlabs.
 We are looking for assignments that demonstrate a deep understanding of JavaScript and an ability to write clean, scalable, and well-commented code.
 The infrastructure should be easily able to potentially handle future feature requirements such as the following:

 - Replacing static images with videos
+- Supporting addition of a 3rd, 4th ...
+10th camera feed to the stream, for a group podcasts or virtual acapella performance
 - Keyboard shortcut bindings
 - Different media source types such as pre-recorded video or audio
 - Adding other elements on the stream beside the media sources, such as logo, banner text, and ticker